Find details of our West Kimberley Community Grants Scheme, for great ideas that would benefit the local community.

 The West Kimberley Community Grants Scheme is delivered by Water Corporation and the Lions Club of Broome to support and empower people and communities in the West Kimberley.
 Grants of up to $10,000 are available to not-for-profit organisations and schools to support community projects.

-Round 4 of the grants scheme is scheduled to open in late 2018.
+Round 4 of the grants scheme is scheduled to open in early 2019.

 If you want to know more about this, visit the West Kimberley community grants guidelines page.